Fast Thinking & Fast Cleaning | Tips to Tidy Your Home When Company’s Coming Soon

 It might be overwhelming when you first think about the possibility of entertaining guests—especially if it’s at the end of the week and your regular cleaning day hasn’t happened yet (if you’re like us, Saturday mornings are catch-up days).
 But it might seem overwhelming simply because you’re thinking about your WHOLE house.
 Think only about the rooms your guests will be using.
 Bedroom doors can be shut, as well as the doors to your den, basement, and any bathrooms that you won’t be using for guests.

 Then start at the front door and work your way around the house using the same route your guests will likely take.
 Clear the entryway; make sure you have ample space in the closet or on the coat rack for winter gear, then head to the living room, then the kitchen and dining room (if you’re hosting them for a meal), then the bathroom.
 Take care of each room separately, but don’t let yourself get bogged down with any certain task.
 (This is not the time to clear off the top of the refrigerator or wash a window.)
 If you ARE one of those cringing organizers and prefer a technical approach, take into consideration the time you have and divide that by the essential rooms you’re cleaning.
 If, for example, you determine you can spend 15 minutes per room, set a timer so you won’t get distracted.
 If you’re really short on time, don’t bother pulling out a box of cleaning products.
+You can shop for nearly every kind of cleaning product at this huge online janitorial supply store.
 Grab an all-in-purpose cleaner and a washcloth and take it room to room.
 Again, consider the major areas, especially the two T’s: you’ll want to wipe down all the tabletops, and, of course, the toilet.
+You may also hire professional janitorial cleaning services to do the cleaning for you, as well as hire professional dumpster rentals for your dumpster rental needs.

 One of the mistakes we all make is not leaving enough time to tidy up our own selves.
 Some fast cleaning can lead to sweat and frazzled hair for sure.
 Calculate the time it will take to scrub yourself up, too.